SamStudio8/samstudio8.github.io.off/_posts/2015-04-21-the-story-so-far-p1.md

 Here I managed to miss two things:

 * Both files store the same number of sequences (which is expected as the sequences are paired), something that I apparently forget about shortly...
-* Both files do not contain sequences of uniform length, neither do the non-uniform lengths have the same range, meaning that some pairs may not align to a pair correctly, as the two halves of the pair are not the same length...
+* Both files do not contain sequences of uniform length, neither do the non-uniform lengths have the same range, meaning that some pairs will not align to correctly as they cannot overlap fully...

 ```bash
 # Command: LC_ALL=C grep -c '^@' $FILE